 When talking about big data and groceries, this cartoon I saw recently made me laugh.

 Unexpected side effects

-Over the Christmas period, news reports of a “middle class revolt over free coffee loyalty card” were appearing about the Waitrose free coffee offer.
+Over the Christmas period, news reports of a “middle-class revolt over free coffee loyalty card” were appearing about the Waitrose free coffee offer.

 Angry shoppers used Facebook and Twitter to vent their frustration, arguing that handing out free drinks is turning Waitrose into a soup kitchen and the stores are packed with less affluent customers, which is putting some customers off.

-Quoting one Waitrose shopper, “I think seeing people walking round the store holding on to takeaway cups of tea and coffee looks quite ridiculous and brings down the image of Waitrose until it is just like everywhere else – in which case I might as well shop anywhere else.”
+Quoting one Waitrose shopper, “I think seeing people walking around the store holding on to takeaway cups of tea and coffee looks quite ridiculous and brings down the image of Waitrose until it is just like everywhere else – in which case I might as well shop anywhere else.”

 I wonder if Waitrose considered human behaviour and the lure of an instant reward, delivered in-store rather than months later via the post when they designed the program.